The firm of Georges Carette & Cie. was founded by Georges Carette

 The new firm did well and made toys of all

-different types, including model boats, cars and railways.
+different types, including model boats, cars, steam engines and railways.
 All models were mechanical

 and made of tin.
 Many were lithographed and favorites were electric streetcars and model trains.